There's at least 160 mph and 0-60 in 4.2 seconds in there somewhere..!

 For neatness and safety, I've also invested in the correct size terminals and heat-shrink for the different wire sizes.
 This to ensure a proper connection and to neaten everything up and to make sure there is no exposed metal or wire.

-I've measured the various diameters of the clusters of wires on the looms and have bought a selection of stainless steel "P" clips.
-I went for 6 mm, 8 mm 10 mm and 16 mm clips.
+I've also measured the various diameters of the clusters of wires along the loom runs and have bought a selection of stainless steel "P" clips to support where necessary.
+I opted for 6 mm, 8 mm 10 mm and 16 mm clips.

-Also, as I'm going the Speedhut not the Smiths route for my gauges, some, if not most, of the dash' loom will be redundant as the Speedhut gauges us a series, feed-through power and ground and lighting set-up.
-But first I'll have to do some amperage/wire spec' calculations...
-Don't want a meltdown when on a run.
+Also, as I'm going the Speedhut not the Smiths route for my gauges, some of the dash' loom will be redundant.
+The Speedhut gauges us a series, feed-through power and ground and lighting set-up and they are all powered from a single switched feed, and all telemetry links are done using their own specific and individual cable which connects directly from each sensor.

-As previously stated I'm going the MSD Atomic EFI route for my Ford 302 (not the carb' route,) and I've been thinking about how to hook up the sensors; but in reality the sensor-to-gauge hook-up principles will be the same no matter what engine or gauge type I use, so the amount of head-scratching and fiddling and tea drinking should be about the same.
+As previously stated I'm going the MSD Atomic EFI route for my Ford 302 (not the carb' route,) and the sensor-to-gauge hook-up principles are the same no matter what engine or gauge type I have, so the amount of head-scratching and fiddling and tea drinking should be about the same.

 i.
 Loom Configuration: There are three "functional" areas to this loom.
 The main demarcation being the big rubber engine bay grommet.
 The three loom parts being: